andykrohg/db2-debezium/README.md

    ```bash
    oc apply -f openshift/kafka-connectors/postgresql-sink-connector
    ```

+## Running the Demo
-11. Observe that the `CUSTOMERS`, `ORDERS`, and `PRODUCTS` tables have been created and populated with the base dataset in Postgres:
+1. Observe that the `CUSTOMERS`, `ORDERS`, and `PRODUCTS` tables have been created and populated with the base dataset in Postgres:
    ```bash
    oc rsh $(oc get pod -l name=postgresql -o name) psql sampledb -c \\dt
    ```